 - 1. Orders The orders are the most important document for the move.
 Orders are your entitlement to a variety of financial allowances, relocation information, moving and/or storage of your belongings and in most cases a sponsor at your new duty location.
 Not all orders entitle you to a move so before making any commitments ensure you have your orders in hand and understand what they contain. - 2.
 Paperwork needs to be completed Once the orders are received the active duty member must fill out paperwork to begin the entitlement process.
 At a minimum the PCS Departing Worksheet must be completed and sent to the servicing YN.
 The YN will be able to direct and assist the Active Duty member with all of the appropriate/necessary paperwork. - 3.
+Schedule your household goods move Once the actual orders have been received the household goods move must be scheduled using the Defense Personal Property System (DPS).
+You register for DPS at www.move.mil after registration it takes 72 hours to receive a DPS user name and password.
+DPS is used to self counsel, request HHG packing, pickup and delivery dates and to file any necessary damage claims after the move. - 4.
 Transition & Relocation Manager- The TRM in the Work Life office for your new area will either contact the Active Duty member or send a Relocation Package to the member's current duty station.
 The contact method and relocation package will vary for each District.
-At any time you may contact your TRM for information on the move, or information about the new area. - 4.
-Smart Move If available you should plan to attend the local moving seminar.
-The name of the class will vary depending on your area but is normally called Smart Move, It's Your Move or Military Moves.
-The TRM at Work Life will know if local programs are offered. - 5.
+At any time you may contact your TRM for information on the move, or information about the new area. - 5.
 Sponsors While this is a very beneficial program it is no longer an automatic assignment for everyone.
-The only personnel guaranteed assignments of sponsors are recruits at Cape May, Academy Graduates and OCS Graduates.
+The only personnel guaranteed assignments of sponsors are recruits at Cape May,

+Academy Graduates and OCS Graduates.
 If you are not assigned a sponsor and desire one, all you have to do is ask.
-The sponsor assigned should be of a similar pay grade and family
+The sponsor assigned should be of a similar pay grade and family composition.
+The sponsor will be able to answer questions about the new station, duty schedules, local area and can provide resources and information for any special needs or circumstances you may have.

-- composition.
-The sponsor will be able to answer questions about the new station, duty schedules, local area and can provide resources and information for any special needs or circumstances you may have. - 6.
-Housing Trip At the Command's discretion a member may be granted up to 10 days to look for a place to live at the new duty location.
+- 6. Housing Trip At the Command's discretion a member may be granted up to 10 days to look for a place to live at the new duty location.
 All costs associated with the trip to the new location are at the member's expense but the time is an administrative absence and the member is not charged leave. - 7.
 Proceed Time A Command may grant up to four days proceed time in connection with a PCS.
 Recruits traveling to their first duty station are not given Proceed Time nor is proceed time granted if the ship is at the same port or the duty station is in close proximity.
 Proceed time cannot be granted if the reporting date at the new station is four days or less away. - 8.
 Leave If you would like to vacation or visit family and friends along the way a member can apply for "Leave Enroute".
 This time is charged to Annual Leave. - 9.
 Travel Time For planning purposes 350 miles equals one day of travel time.
 To gain an additional travel day the remaining mileage must exceed 51 miles.